ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 git commit -am "Commit title"
 {%- endhighlight -%}

-I already use this a lot.
-Very easy, and very simple, but without any control over what you are adding to the repository.
+I already have used this a lot.
+Very easy, and simple, but without any control over what you are adding to the repository.
 Use wisely.

-### Make empty commits
+### Empty commits
 What?
 This does not make sense!
-Yes, this does not make sense, but sometimes can be useful.
-Imagine you are configuring your project pipeline in a CI/CD platform (like GitHub Actions, Azure DevOps, CircleCI, and so on) and you need to make a commit to test the pipeline trigger.
-What you will do?
+Yes, but sometimes this can be useful.
+Imagine that you are configuring your project pipeline in a CI/CD platform (like GitHub Actions, Azure DevOps, Bitrise, and so on), and you need to make some commit to test the pipeline trigger.
+What will you do?
 Do you change some files and send them to the remote repository?
 This will work, but you can make a commit without changing anything.

 {%- highlight sh -%}
 git commit --allow-empty -m "Title of your empty commit"
 {%- endhighlight -%}

 ### That's it
 This was one more Git command to learn how to use and practice.
-Remember, each commit that you make represents one more chapter of the software history that you are telling.
+Remember, each commit you make represents one more chapter of the software history that you are telling.
 Be generous with your colleagues and try to explain the things you are developing.
 They will thank you later.

 Happy coding, where each commit echoes the spirit of progress.
 Bye!